iv461/icey/README.md

 ## Mixing with old ROS 2 API:

-This is a library that is a thin wrapper around ROS 2 (ROS 1 is also supported).
+Icey is a thin wrapper around ROS 2/1 and you can always switch and also mix with the regular ROS-API.
 It has virtually no buy-in cost: You can always still use callbacks for some topics, mix it with the regular ROS 2 API.

 You can always listen on changes of a state, like a subscriber callback: